burakssen/blog/public/content/boids-n-inversekinematics.md

 }
 ```

 On the constructor of the `App` class I basically initialized the window and the boids vector with 50 boids.
-Probably my because of my implementation of this is not the best I had to use 50 as a starting point.
+Probably because of my implementation of this is not the best I had to use 50 as a starting point.
 (I think inverse kinematics part takes a lot of performance so I had to limit the number of boids)

 ```cpp
 void App::Run()